 It is entirely possible that bad timing, a bad personality or hectic work life are not the only main reasons stopping a person from finding their ‘one true love.
 It could be that their credit card debt history is terrible.

 Around 49 per cent of all Americans find credit card debt in a potential partner a huge turnoff, a survey by personal finance site NerdWallet said.
-The survey, which said women are more likely to avoid a partner who is in debt, pointed out that both genders are likely to want to stay away from people who have a bad financial history.
-Fifty-one per cent of women agreed they would stay away from dating people with bad credit card debt, while 46 per cent men said the same.
+The survey, which said women are more likely to avoid a partner with debt, pointed out that both genders are likely to want to stay away from people who have a bad financial history.
+Fifty-one per cent of women agreed they would stay away from dating people with bad credit card debt, while 46 per cent of men said the same.

-“People just don’t want to enter into a relationship with someone with debt,” Sean McQuay, NerdWallet’s credit card expert recently said.“Individuals should always be looking to pay down debts, but that goes double if you are looking for a relationship.
+“People just don’t want to enter into a relationship with someone with debt,” Sean McQuay, NerdWallet’s credit card expert, recently said.“Individuals should always be looking to pay down debts, but that goes double if you are looking for a relationship.
 You are making yourself more marketable.”
 He added.

 However, it is important to note that not all debt was created equal.
 While 70 per cent of Americans feel there is a stigma surrounding credit card debt, home mortgage or student loans were not considered nasty and were indicative of a person’s status and educational qualification.